 Day of Procedure

-Early on, patients will experience some swelling and discomfort in the knee.
+Early on, patients may experience some swelling and discomfort in the knee.
 This may last for several days after the surgery.

 Little changes in your lifestyle can make a big difference in caring for your knee — from maintaining a healthy weight to exercising correctly.